quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Therefore, an endpoint that has sent an ACK_FREQUENCY frame earlier in the connection ought to send a new ACK_FREQUENCY frame upon confirmation of connection migration with updated information, e.g. to consider the new RTT estimate.

+# Setting the Reordering Threshold Value {#set-threshold}

+To ensure timely loss detection, a data sender can send a Reordering Threshold value that is the same as the loss detection packet threshold.
+If the reordering threshold is smaller than the packet threshold, an acknowledgement is unnecessarily sent before the packet can be declared lost.
+If the value is larger, it can cause unnecessary delays in loss detection ({{Section 6.1.1 of QUIC-RECOVERY}}).

 # Security Considerations